 While the idea of dying from a broken heart may strike some as nothing more than folklore -- Shakespearian even research has proven the reality of such an occurrence.

 Put the fire back into your love life.
-Avoid dying from a broken heart and spice up your relationship with coming articles: "The Top Seven Scents that Can Enhance Your Love Life.
+Avoid dying from a broken heart and spice up your relationship with coming articles.

 When people encounter certain distressing situations, a flood of stress hormones are unleashed, taking a drastic toll on the heart and causing sudden life-threatening heart spasms in otherwise healthy people.
 Such situations may include: